-If you used a video editor such as iMovie or Movie Maker, the best thing you can do is to change the settings to a lower quality when you export.
+If you used a video editor such as iMovie or Movie Maker, or created the video in another application, the best thing you can do is to change the settings to a lower quality when you export your video.

 Open the video file